Facebook Messenger: Dark mode is currently being tested

 - Jane Manchun Wong (@wongmjane) December 31, 2018

-If you live in a country that is participating in the dark mode tests, the option to activate will appear on the Profilm page in messenger.
-I live in Austria and could not find such a switch.
-The colleagues from Android Police couldn't find a button to activate dark mode either.
+If you live in a country that is taking part in the dark mode tests, the option to activate it will appear on the profile page in Messenger.
+I live in Austria and couldn't find any such switch.
+Our colleagues at Android Police also couldn't find a button to activate the dark mode.
 Wong has already posted several screenshots showing what the new dark mode looks like:

 Facebook Messenger is testing Dark Mode in the new UI